 Surgery: Thyroid lymphoma — Resection.
-Treatment abroad
+Treatment

 Thyroid gland lymphomas are characterized by an aggressive course.
 Rapidly increasing in size, the tumor significantly impairs the quality of the patients’ life.
 Over time, the process involves cervical lymph nodes and chest organs.
 To prevent the development of complications, the physicians suggest getting rid of the problem surgically at early stages of the disease.

 The treatment is preceded by the oncologist’s advice.
 The physician clarifies complaints, examines the affected organ and reviews the case history.
 The following further tests are prescribed:

 - Complex laboratory tests (to determine blood group, complete blood count, and so)

 - echocardiography (ECG)

 The studies give a general idea about the state of the patient’s health and allow assessing the degree of its readiness for surgery.